The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 quit - exit the program
 ```

-However, that's a *lot* of typing, and each keystroke is an opportunity for a mistake.
+However, that's a *lot* of typing, and each keystroke could be a mistake.
 Instead, what about single letters or numbers like this:

 ```plaintext
 Here are your options: